Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Introduction

-To address the above mentioned challenges, we propose a novel end-to-end \textbf{Select, Label, and Mix (\ours)} framework for learning discriminative invariant feature representation while preventing negative transfer in partial domain adaptation.
+To address these challenges, we propose a novel end-to-end \textbf{Select, Label, and Mix (\ours)} framework for learning discriminative invariant features while preventing negative transfer in partial domain adaptation.
 Our framework consists of three unique modules working in concert, \textit{i.e.}, select, label and mix, as shown in Figure~\ref{fig:teaser}.
-First, the select module facilitates the identification of relevant source samples while preventing the negative transfer of untransferrable knowledge.
-To be specific, our main idea is to learn a model (referred to as the selector network) that outputs the posterior probabilities of all the binary decisions for selecting or discarding each source domain sample before aligning source and target distributions using an adversarial discriminator~\cite{ganin2016domain,long2018conditional}.
-As these decision functions are discrete and non-differentiable, we rely on a recent Gumbel Softmax sampling approach~\cite{jang2016categorical} to learn the policy jointly with the network parameters through standard back-propagation, without resorting to complex reinforcement learning settings, as in~\cite{chen2019domain, chen2020selective}.
-Second, we develop an efficient self-labeling strategy that iteratively trains the classifier using both the labeled source domain data and the generated soft pseudo-labels for the target domain to enhance the discriminabilty of the latent space.
-Finally, the mix module utilizes both intra-domain and inter-domain mixup regularization~\cite{zhang2017mixup} to generate convex combinations of pairs of training samples and their corresponding labels in both domains.
-Our proposed mix strategy not only helps to explore more intrinsic structures across domains leading to an invariant latent space, but also helps to stabilize the domain discriminator while bridging the distribution shift across domains.
-In each mini-batch, our unified framework simultaneously eliminates negative transfer by removing outlier source samples and learns discriminative invariant features by labeling and mixing samples respectively for partial domain adaptation.
-Experiments on several datasets illustrate the effectiveness of our proposed framework with state-of-the-art performance (e.g., our approach outperforms DRCN~\cite{li2020deep} (TPAMI'20) by 18.91\% on the challenging VisDA-2017~\cite{peng2017visda} benchmark).
-To summarize, our key contributions include:
+First, the select module facilitates the identification of relevant source samples preventing the negative transfer.
+To be specific, our main idea is to learn a model (referred to as selector network) that outputs probabilities of binary decisions for selecting or discarding each source domain sample before aligning source and target distributions using an adversarial discriminator~\cite{ganin2016domain}.
+As these decision functions are discrete and non-differentiable, we rely on Gumbel Softmax sampling~\cite{jang2016categorical} to learn the policy jointly with network parameters through standard back-propagation, without resorting to complex reinforcement learning settings, as in~\cite{chen2019domain,chen2020selective}.
+Second, we develop an efficient self-labeling strategy that iteratively trains the classifier using both labeled source domain data and generated soft pseudo-labels for target domain to enhance the discriminabilty of the latent space.
+Finally, the mix module utilizes both intra- and inter-domain mixup regularizations~\cite{zhang2017mixup} to generate convex combinations of pairs of training samples and their labels in both domains.
+The mix strategy not only helps to explore more intrinsic structures across domains leading to an invariant latent space, but also helps to stabilize the domain discriminator while bridging distribution shift across domains.